Heinz Field Reminds Steelers Fans Of Coronavirus Policies Ahead Of Sunday's Game

 PITTSBURGH (KDKA) – Heinz Field is asking Steelers fans to “brush up” on coronavirus mitigation policies before Sunday’s game.

-Guidance posted to Heinz Field’s website earlier this week says face coverings must be worn and will be enforced at all times.
+Guidance posted to Heinz Field’s website says face coverings must be worn and will be enforced at all times.
 They also say “two yards can change the game” and that physical distancing will also be enforced.

 Coming to Heinz Field this weekend?